decision-making-mike/transport-company/README.md

 [completed-reads.txt](completed-reads.txt)

+## Update 2.
+Update of the goals of the company.

+I've updated the goals of the company.
+First, I've added information about hiring employees.
+Then, I've restructured and updated goals related to storing shipments and deliveries.
+Here, notably, I've introduced the notion of the route of a parcel.
+Before the introduction only vehicles could have routes.
+Lastly, I've removed the notion of addresses, and clarified the formulation of some goals.

 # Update 1

 This is my first update in this "transport company" project.
 The project is a spin-off of my "SQL and PostgreSQL learning" project (also available on GitHub at https://github.com/decision-making-mike/sql-postgresql-learning).
 You can find more details about the spin-off itself there, in update 50.